Boston mayor, USW blast walkout by school bus drivers

 Just 30 of the 650 buses that transport students to public and private schools were on the road, school officials said, adding that students would not be penalized for arriving late or being absent as a result of the strike.

-(Reporting by Scott Malone; Editing by Colleen Jenkins, Jeffrey Benkoe, Nick Zieminski, Bernard Orr and Chris Reese)
+(Reporting by Scott Malone; Editing by Colleen Jenkins, Jeffrey Benkoe, Nick Zieminski and Bernard Orr)